Exploring the Properties of Light Diatomic Molecules in Strong Magnetic Fields: Implementation

 Upon obtaining the total energy of the system at the Hartree-Fock level using the GQCP library and generating an array of electron repulsion integrals (ERIs), the CCSD(T) procedure, Coupled Cluster with Single and Double excitations, augmented with perturbative Triple excitations, can subsequently be carried out.
 This advanced correlation method builds upon the HF reference to provide a more accurate description of electron correlation effects, thereby enhancing the overall accuracy of the computed molecular properties.
 The ERIs serve as essential inputs for constructing the amplitude equations that define the CCSD(T) formalism, enabling the treatment of both dynamic and non-dynamic correlation effects in a systematic manner.

 We used both a self-written algorithm following the basic formulas of the work \cite{Stanton1991}, in which we implemented complex arithmetic, and modified functions of \texttt{PySCF} library.
-It is important to note that the existing built-in routines are already adapted for complex arithmetic.
+It should be noted that the PySCF built-in routines for the SCF procedures are already adapted for complex arithmetic and contain all necessary conjugations for correct evaluations.
+In the main code, one only needs to comment out the check blocks for intermediate quantities to manage complexity.
+After this step, the Hartree-Fock results at finite magnetic fields are completely identical to those obtained with \texttt{ChronusQ}, \texttt{BAGEL}, or built-in complex SCF method in \texttt{GQCP}.
+The same applies to the coupled cluster procedures used.

 Using the \texttt{PySCF} built-in tools also allows one to construct one-particle density matrices and perform EOM-CCSD (Equation of Motion Coupled-Cluster with Single and Double excitations) calculation of excited states.
 The code has been validated in the following way: at zero fields, SCF and CCSD(T) results are compared with calculations performed with \texttt{NWChem} (North-West Computational Chemistry) package \cite{nwchem}.
 At finite magnetic fields, the SCF energies and permanent dipole moments calculated with the corresponding density matrices are compared with those obtained with \texttt{ChronusQ}.
 For the cases where CCSD is equivalent to FCI, the results for correlation corrections were compared with those obtained with \texttt{BAGEL} code \cite{BAGEL}.
 All electronic structure calculations were performed using Dunning's correlation-consistent cc-PVTZ basis sets, modified to account for the gauge-dependent phase as described in Eq.~(\ref{ao}).